SymboLinker/AwaitMultiple/README.md

 ```

 More details:
 - The above is slightly better for performance.
 Normally, after having `await`ed an async operation, the "context" is set to the same as before the `await`.
 That costs time.
-In most libraries there is no need to capture and return to a specific context, so in those library one might want to set `continueOnCapturedContext` to `false`.
+In most libraries there is no need to capture and return to a specific context, so one might want to set `continueOnCapturedContext` to `false` in those libraries.
 - Library writers using the above also avoid some deadlock problems for consumers that use their library wrongly.
 - In app-level code you will probably not see `.ConfigureAwait(false)` being used.
 The performance gain is very small.
 - One must not use `.ConfigureAwait(false)` in a method body that interacts with UI.
 It is fine to never use it at all.